-What does the Bible say about our mammoth opportunity to help others?
+What does the Bible say about this mammoth responsibility to help others?

 Jesus tells a story in Luke 10.
-Some people call it the parable of the “Good Samaritan,” but, if we don’t read slowly, we can miss the implications of this story.
-It isn’t only a message to remind us not to pass by someone on the side of the road, or a story written just to show Jesus’ disdain for our judgment of others.
+Some people call it the parable of the “Good Samaritan,” but this isn’t really a story about a hero who saves someone by the side of the road.
 At least in part, this is a story about a man who came to Jesus trying to determine who he was obligated to help, in order to do the minimum required to gain eternal life.
-The Scripture puts it straight.
-He wanted to justify himself (verse 29).
+The Scripture puts it straight: He wanted to justify himself (verse 29).

 We’ll let the Bible answer these questions.
 We encourage you not to pick and choose from the list below but to read it all slowly.
 Pray as you do, that God will make his heart, and yours, clear to you.